wp-plugins/speakpress/readme.txt

 1. Uncompress the zip file and upload the folder 'speakpress' to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Active the widget under the 'Themes' -> 'Widget' menu.
+3. Activate the widget under the 'Themes' -> 'Widget' menu.
 If you don't use widgets, you can put the following template tag in a theme file:
-<?php if (function_exists('embed_speakpress'))
+&lt;?php if (function_exists('embed_speakpress'))
- embed_speakpress(); ?>
+ embed_speakpress(); ?&gt;
 4. Configure Speakpress under 'Settings' -> 'Speakpress'
 5. Edit a post via 'Posts' -> 'Edit'.
 Mark a fragment of text and hit the 'Speakpress' button.
 Voila - now the fragment is TTS-enabled.
 (NOTE: pressing the 'Speakpress' button will also add a HTML input for you).
 Alternatively you can use the auto embed function in the settings which will add a Speakpress button after every post.
-6. Don't forget to register via the activation form, at http://speakr.avatr.net/en or send a mail with your domain-name to speakr@avatr.net
+6. Don't forget to register via the activation form in the wordpress admin area.
+Alternatively, register at http://speakr.avatr.net/en or send a mail with your domain-name to speakr@avatr.net

 == Frequently Asked Questions ==

-= The Speakpress widget shows up fine, but nothing happens when I hit the "Play" button.
+=  There is no response When clicking on the added "read" buttons on my site.
 Whats wrong? =

+Make sure there is a SpeakR control showing up on your website.
+Don't forget to activate the widget or use the embedd_speakpress() php function!
+See installation step #3.

+Additionally, check if there is a registration hint on top of your wordpress admin area.
+You have to register Speakpress with a valid email adress to make the plugin work!

+= The Speakpress widget shows up fine, but nothing happens when I hit the "Play" button on the control.
+Whats wrong here? =

 There are two common mistakes: